 There are more complex methods of imputation, but the techniques above will do the trick and will ensure that you are on the right track in your analysis.

 Analance has built-in features to clean data.
-When building a model, there is a step called “Prepare Data” (boxed in orange) where you can easily deal with missing values (boxed in green) and outliers (boxed in blue).
+When building a model, there is a step called “Prepare Data”, where you can easily deal with missing values and outliers.

 Great!
 The data is clean, and the road ahead looks good.
 What’s next?
 Well now, you can proceed to the main chunk of the analysis.
 But what happens if you’re planning to build a machine learning model and you find that you have too many predictors?
 50 or so is manageable.
 But what if you have 1000 or more?